keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

 ## Prepare your cluster for KLT

-The Keptn Lifecycle Toolkit installs into an existing deployment cluster.
+The Keptn Lifecycle Toolkit installs into an existing Kubernetes cluster.
 When setting up a local Kubernetes cluster to study or demonstrate the Lifecycle Toolkit, you need to provide these components.